NGC 4473

 NGC 4473 is an elliptical galaxy located about 50 million light-years away in the constellation of Coma Berenices.
 It was discovered by astronomer William Herschel on April 8, 1784.
 NGC 4473 has an inclination of about 71°.
 NGC 4473 is a member of a chain of galaxies called Markarian's Chain which is part of the larger Virgo Cluster of galaxies.

-Globular clusters
+Components

 NGC 4473 has an estimated population of 376 ± 97 globular clusters.
-The clusters may have formed from the result of multiple minor mergers that helped form the outer regions of the galaxy.

-Counter–rotating features

-NGC 4473 has two counter-rotating stellar discs embedded in the inner regions of the galaxy.
-They may have formed from the accretion of gas from outside the galaxy, or by the mergers of gas-rich galaxies.
+These clusters may have formed from the result of multiple minor mergers that helped form the outer regions of the galaxy.
+Beside this, NGC 4473 has two counter-rotating stellar discs embedded in the inner regions of the galaxy.
+They may have formed by either the accretion of gas from outside the galaxy or the mergers of gas-rich galaxies.